kraasch/ssh_nginx_deploy/README.md

 **Note**: this script includes the current config files for ssh, nginx and certbot.
 Make sure to keep all config files up to date according to what ever versions you are running.

-## to-do.

- - [ ] add function which creates pass profile stub.
- - [ ] add function which lists all pass profiles.

 ## Related resources on the web

  - other related topics